linuxmint/slick-greeter/README.md

 - Slick Greeter started as a fork of Unity Greeter 16.04.2, a greeter developed for Ubuntu by Canonical, which used indicators and unity-settings-daemon.

-# Notes

-- Debian's lightdm packaging differs from Ubuntu's.
-To compile under Debian, build-deps have to be changed: liblightdm-gobject-1-dev needs to be removed, and liblightdm-gobject-dev and lightdm-vala have to be added.

 ----

 Configuration file format for /etc/lightdm/slick-greeter.conf